 The best mobile app design is a blend of art and science that constantly delight the user.
 It’s more than just adding features that you think users need.
 Mobile app design companies should pay more attention to detail than ever before.
 Their product should not only be visually pleasing but designed especially for the end-user.

-High-level personalization is key for a successful app.
+High-level personalization is key to a successful app.
 It involves using little things that humanize the experience so that it’s pleasurable for the consumer.
 That’s where micro-interactions, transitions and in-app animations come in hand.

 You might’ve heard it already: good design is obvious, but great design is transparent.
 That’s so true for design, especially when it comes to using in-app animations for improved user experience design.

 In this article, we’re going to talk about the art of micro-interactions in particular and how to use them without distracting the user from the main purpose of a mobile application.

 Micro-interactions are small details within the app, that serve a single function.
 On their own they are rather invisible but taken together, they contribute to the overall user experience.
 The functions they provide are usually accomplishing a specific task, communicating the results of it or provide a visualization of a user’s action.

 There are several forms of micro-interactions.
 Some of them are sounds, vibrations or on-screen animations.
 Their main purpose is to give the user control over the app.

 Micro-interactions are among the hottest trends in mobile UI design for 2019.
 Great examples of such are the “skip ad” button on YouTube or social media reactions.
 Animation of how to fill a form, for instance, is also nice because it gives the user confidence.
 We have tons of micro-interaction on a daily basis without even realizing it.

 A tricky part of incorporating micro-interactions into your mobile app is that they need to be invisible and feel normal, yet still, serve an important purpose.
 You need to be careful not to distract or annoy users with their presence or affect the overall performance of your app.